AdaCore/learn/content/courses/Ada_For_The_Embedded_C_Developer/chapters/02_Perspective.rst

     Something peculiar that you may have noticed about declarations in Ada is that they are backwards from the way C does declarations.
 The C language expects the type followed by the variable name.
-Ada expects the variable name followed by a semicolon and then the type.
+Ada expects the variable name followed by a colon and then the type.

 The next block in the Ada example is between the :ada:`begin` and :ada:`end` keywords.
 This is where your statements will live.
 You can create new scopes by